andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 ```

 For the rest of setup, refer to this changed document to have accurate links to references in the steps.
 For cleanest
-results, Hold off on committing and pushing these changes until all steps in this file have been completed.
+results, hold off on committing and pushing these changes until all steps in this file are complete.

-## 1 - Configure GitHub Repository Settings
+## 1. Configure GitHub Repository settings

-The GitHub template system has many limitations, only copying over files and, if selected, branches from the parent
+The GitHub template system has many limitations, only copying over files and, if selected, Branches from the parent
-repository.
-As such, it is important to configure the repository to the project standard prior to modifying any of the
+Repository.
+As such, it's important to configure the Repository to the project standard prior to modifying any of the
-repository files.
+Repository files.

-### General Settings
+### General settings

-Visit the [General Settings][gh-settings] page for the repository.
+Visit the [General Settings][gh-settings] page for the Repository.

 - [ ] **CHECK** `Require contributors to sign off on web-based commits`

 #### Features

 - [ ] **CHECK** `Discussions`
+- [ ] **CHECK** `Sponsorships`

 #### Pull Requests